smartgeber Logo

 Understanding the Religion of Hamas

-Hamas adheres to Sunni Islam, which is the largest branch of Islam.
+Hamas religion is rooted in Sunni Islam, the largest branch of Islam.
 Sunni Islam emphasizes the teachings of the Prophet Muhammad and the Quran.
-The religion of Hamas is deeply intertwined with its political and social objectives, aiming to establish an Islamic state in historical Palestine.
+Hamas aligns itself with the principles of Sunni Islam, which significantly influences its ideology and actions.

 Last updated 3 mins ago